carvel-dev/carvel/content/ytt/docs/latest/how-it-works.md

 ## Overview

-Having a picture of how your inputs are processed in `ytt` can be helpful.
+Let's look at how `ytt` works.
+At a high level, it's a pipeline in four steps.

 ## The Pipeline

-When you invoke `ytt`,
+When you invoke `ytt` ...

 ```console
 $ ytt -f (input files)